PAVAN28GIT/SQL/README.md

 MySQL is from oracle
 SQL server is from microsoft

-# always use group by when ever u use aggregate functions
+- always use group by when ever u use aggregate functions

-# learn differnce btwn inner join , natural join , equi join
+- learn differnce btwn inner join , natural join , equi join
+- u can order by multiple columns

+# coalsce
+     COALESCE(expression1, expression2, ..., expressionN)
+- COALESCE is a SQL function used to return the first non-null value in a list of arguments.
+- It is useful for handling NULL values in SQL queries and ensuring that your result set contains meaningful values instead of NULLs.

 # join
 - 'on' clause is must
 - by default performs inner join ( returns matching rows form both tables ....based on condition given in 'on' clause